Sathishvp7/Vehicle_Damage_Detection/README.md

 # YOLOv8 Custom Object Detection Project

 This repository contains all code, configuration, and data structure for training a custom object detection model using YOLOv8 (Ultralytics) with PyTorch.

+## Summary

+We used the YOLOv8 object detection framework with a custom dataset containing three classes: scratch, dent, and broken_light.
+The dataset was split into training and validation sets, and labels were formatted in the YOLO standard.
+We applied extensive data augmentation using YOLOv8’s built-in features to improve generalization, given the limited dataset size.
+The model was trained using the lightweight yolov8n.pt backbone for efficiency.
+Evaluation metrics (precision, recall, mAP) were reported for each class.
+We identified class imbalance and limited validation data as key challenges, and proposed future work including data expansion and hyperparameter tuning to further improve accuracy.

 ## Directory Structure